canonical/ubuntu-packaging-guide/docs/explanation/launchpad.rst

 ~~~~~~~~~~~~~

 On the ``irc.libera.chat`` :term:`IRC` server exists the ``#launchpad`` channel, where you
-can ask the Launchpad team and the :term:`Ubuntu` community for help.
+can ask the Launchpad team and the Ubuntu community for help.

 Mailing Lists
 ~~~~~~~~~~~~~